Tombs of the Talpur Mirs

-The tombs complex hosts large mausoleums for Talpur rulers while they are several smaller mausoleums for their wives, consorts and infant children.
+The tombs complex hosts large mausoleums for former Talpur rulers while there are several smaller mausoleums for their wives, consorts and infant children.
 There are several graves in the external area that are uncovered and unmarked, apart from a few exceptions.
 The graves are mostly made out of marble and usually have Quranic verses inscribed on their surfaces.

 Once a magnificent burial ground for the Talpur rulers, this place now has several preservation concerns.
 As of 30 March 2011, the Culture Department, Government of Sindh retained the charge for these monuments, following a devolution of the government to provinces.
 Since then, there has been slow and steady restoration work on preserving these monuments.

 Architecture

 The architecture patterns of the tombs in the complex are reminiscent of various Talpur structures, however most of the tombs in this complex are either square or rectangular in shape.
 These structures follow almost the same specifications as that of the mausoleum of Mir Fateh Ali Khan at New Khudabad.

 The largest domed structure contains two graves, those of, Mir Karam Ali Khan (d.
 1828) and Mir Murad Ali Khan (d.
 1833).
 Behind this building is a smaller building which contains the graves of Mir Karam’s two wives, the wife of Mir Abdullah Khan and an infant.
 To the north of these structures is one containing the graves of Talpur rulers, Mir Nur Muhammad Khan, Mir Nasir Khan, Mir Shahdad Khan and Mir Hussain Ali Khan.
 It is said that the rulers designed their own burial places while alive.

 The building in front of the last on the east, contains the remains of the wife and child of Mir Nur Muhammad Khan and the wife of Mir Husayn Ali Khan.
 Other wives of two of these rulers and three young children, repose in the small tomb in the north-west corner.
 Other Mirs lie within the two small tombs at the southwest corner of Mir Karam Ali Khan’s mausoleum and the remaining buildings contain the bodies of wives, daughters and children of some of these.

 In the southern group of tombs, two principal mausoleums that are nearest the entrance on the east and immediately behind it, contain the graves of four Mirs, while the rest are occupied by their wives and children.